 Independent Home Inspector

-Buying a home is a BIG deal!
+If there’s one thing the New Orleans plumbing team at Acadian Plumbing know from their personal lives, it’s that buying a home is a BIG deal!
 It can be the best experience of your life or it can turn into the very worst.
 In the end, your decision to purchase may hinge on the inspections of the home.
 Be Careful on whom you choose to do the home inspections for it may be wise to get an independent home inspector.

 Real Estate Agent Recommendations